ashutoshdash101/Crop-Production-Analysis-in-India/README.md

 ## Overview

 Crop Production Analysis in India is a project focused on exploring and analyzing agricultural production across various regions of India using data-driven techniques.
-The main goal is to uncover trends, patterns, and insights in crop production that can help stakeholders and decision-makers understand the landscape of
+The main goal is to uncover trends, patterns, and insights in crop production that can help stakeholders and decision-makers understand the landscape of Indian agriculture.

 ## Features